Jump to topic

 This is when your lacrimal glands do not produce enough of the aqueous layer of tears.
 This type is less common and usually affects people with underlying systemic conditions, which we will review below.

 This occurs when you do not have a sufficient lipid layer in your tear film, causing the aqueous layer to evaporate.
 This form of dry eye is most common and occurs when your Meibomian (oil) glands are clogged.
 People with rosacea may be prone to evaporative dry eye.

-Dry eye syndrome affects a large percentage of the population.
+Dry eye syndrome (chronic dry eye) affects a large percentage of the population.
 These percentages are likely to increase, considering the frequent use of digital devices, which can aggravate dry eyes.

 Studies estimate that approximately 7 to 33% of people have dry eye symptoms.

 Physical symptoms of dry eye syndrome include: